writechoiceorg/rocketlawyer/pages/ux-component-events.md

   </script>
 ```

-Once the JavaScript file is included, simply add the RocketDocEUI tag within the HTML body, like this:
+Once the JavaScript file is included, simply add the RocketDocEUI tag within the HTML body like this:

 ```javascript
   <rocket-document